If you are just starting out with improvising, I’ll bet your solos sound a bit…. boring.

-The main inspiration for today’s jam session is the artist Sonny Rollins.
+The main inspiration for today’s jam session is one of the most popular sax players, Sonny Rollins.
 I’ve actually been checking him out a lot lately, and one of the techniques we’re going to learn today is something you can hear Sonny Rollins use a lot in his improvising.
 You can check out the full video here that I did recently, where I talk about why Sonny Rollins is a player that you really should be learning more about and listening to.

 The notes for the jam

-So let’s check out the notes that we’re going use in our jam session today.
+So let’s check out the notes that we’re going to use in our swing jam for saxophone session today.
 Now, I’ll be jamming on my tenor sax, but I’m gonna show you the notes on tenor and on alto, so you could jam along with me on whatever sax you’ve got including soprano, or baritone sax.